yarml/HeliumOS/README.md

 # How to compile?
 The source files come with a makefile at the top directory, a simple make command(preferrably from the top directory) is enough to compile the kernel and generate an iso with grub as bootloader

+All the build configurations are stored in `make/build_config/`

+Other build configurations are stored in `make/`, but they shouldn't need to

 # Run
 You can grab the iso generated and use it in any virtual machine, or burn it in a USB stick or something